thelovelab/tximeta/README.md

 steps need to generate the transcriptome and providing a signature for checking the sequence is indeed the same.

+# Feasability

+We plan to progammatically download and hash the cDNA sequence of as many transcriptomes as possible.
+Ideally, we could partner with owners of transcriptome sources and produce cDNA sequence hashes without downloading, although the download speed is not prohibitive.
+Downloading a human transcriptome from GENCODE takes ~5 seconds with a download speed of ~10MB/s, unzipping takes ~1 second, and hashing the cDNA sequence (excluding sequence names) with `compute_fasta_digest` takes ~3 seconds.
+Therefore filling out a table linking the hash values to metadata for the 5 GENCODE human transcriptome releases from 2015-2017 can be accomplished in less than a minute.

 # Take a look at the example

 We have a [prototype vignette](https://github.com/mikelove/tximeta/blob/master/inst/script/tximeta.knit.md)